Introduction - FEA of Teflon Seal

 Step 3: Run the Ansys FE Simulation

-The following image shows contours of Mises stress from a compression simulation.
+The following image shows contours of Mises stress from a compression simulation of the Teflon seal.
 The stress history at the bottom of the figure shows that the max stress of 110 MPa relaxes down to 20 MPa after 10 minutes.
 That is a very significant stress relaxation that cannot be predicted unless you have an advanced viscoplastic material model!

 Here is the Ansys file that I used: